-Students are usually required to provide documentation of tax forms, W-2’s, and assets, along with completion of a certification form collecting information on household size, number in college, and signatures.
+Students are usually required to provide documentation of tax return transcripts, W-2’s, and assets, along with completion of a certification form collecting information on household size, number in college, and signatures.
 Any changes identified in originally reported FAFSA data may result in recalculation of aid eligibility.

 Step 3.
 Notification

-Once Capital University has received required forms and resolved Verification/ Quality Assurance, students can expect to receive an e-mail notifying them of their Financial Aid Award identifying all eligible programs.
+Once Capital University has received required forms and reviewed the data, students can expect to receive an e-mail notifying them of their Financial Aid Award identifying all eligible programs.
 Along with this award, they also will receive information regarding any additional processing required to finalize programs (e.g., loans).

 Consortium Agreements for Transient Students

 When a student contacts the Financial Aid Office indicating he/she will be attending another school as a transient student and is requesting assistance to pay for required classes not offered by Capital, the Financial Aid Office may generate a Consortium Agreement with the school the student plans to attend, IF the student meets eligibility criteria.
 Further information is available in the Financial Aid Office.

 If a student meets Consortium Agreement criteria, the following information must be provided to the Financial Aid Office before processing can begin:

 - Copy of an approved Transient Form from the Registrar’s Office, and